-In this episode, Scott Besler, Senior Manager in our Reimbursement Integrity team at BESLER Consulting, discusses adjustments to the wage index and potential changes that could affect hospital reimbursement.
+In this episode, Scott Besler, Senior Manager in our Reimbursement Integrity team at BESLER, discusses adjustments to the wage index and potential changes that could affect hospital reimbursement.

 Resources related to this episode:

 Mike Passanante: Hi, this is Mike Passanante.
 Welcome back to the Hospital Finance Podcast.
 Today, I’m joined by Scott Besler.
 Scott is a Senior Manager in our Reimbursement Integrity Team here at Besler Consulting.
 And he’s joined us to help us understand more about why adjusting the wage index now can affect future reimbursements.

 Mike: So, Scott, let’s start out.
 Why don’t you just explain to us briefly what the wage index is.